 When to Seek Veterinary Assistance

-If your dog is relatively bright and alert and only has one vomiting episode, veterinary assistance is probably not necessary.
-However, if your dog has vomited more than once, or exhibits any of the following symptoms, then you should contact your veterinarian to gain further advice.
-Concerning signs to look for include:
+If your dog is bright and alert and only has one vomiting episode, veterinary assistance is not necessary.
+However, if your dog has vomited more than once, or exhibits any of the following symptoms, contact me for advice.

 - Blood in the vomit